sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 [=cpar_parstyle_transition]::

 There are a number of routines, referenced above, to describe before we continue.
-Each of the paragraph modes needs to siwtch to the appropriate number of columns.
+Each of the paragraph modes needs to switch to the appropriate number of columns.
 For each mode start we first test to see if we are already in that mode.
 If we are not, then if we are not creating a diglot, we test to see if twe have to change the number of columns and if so we call the appropriate column